 At Smith, instructors are:

---adjusting and modifying teaching based on their students' responses in eal-time,
+- adjusting and modifying teaching based on their students' responses in real-time,

---finding that anonymous polling can help some students to be more responsive and active in a public setting and that student participation overall increases.
+- finding that anonymous polling can help some students to be more responsive and active in a public setting and that student participation increases.

-Clickers are available on a first-come, first-serve basis.
-Email Steve Davis, firstname.lastname@example.org, as early as possible and provide him with the number of students in your course.
-For alternative digital response solutions contact Deborah Keisch Polin, email@example.com.
+Turning Point clickers are available on a first-come, first-serve basis.
+Email firstname.lastname@example.org, as early as possible with the number of students in your course.
+For alternative student response solutions or to discuss how to use clickers in your class contact Deborah Keisch at email@example.com.